LE TANNERON > HIKING IN THE MIMOSA!

 QUEEN HIKE – WALK TO THE GRAND DUC.

-On the Grand Duc side, there are some 30 km of marked trails offering a wide range of mimosa hikes.
-This is the must-do hike!
-Located on the first slopes of the Tanneron, the Grand Duc communal forest, managed by the ONF (French Forestry Office), offers a veritable belvedere overlooking the Côte d'Azur.
-Covering an area of 93 hectares, trails and paths are developed there, allowing you to enjoy exceptional views of the coastline while discovering the specific forest flora of this Massif.
-Picnic tables are set up at the starting point of the hiking loops.
-This is the ideal winter route to enjoy the mimosa in bloom with family or friends.
+On the Grand Duc side, there are some 30 km of marked trails offering a wide range of mimosa-filled hikes.
+It's a must-do hike!
+Located on the lower slopes of the Tanneron mountain, the Grand Duc communal forest, managed by the ONF (National Forestry Office), offers a truly breathtaking viewpoint overlooking the French Riviera.
+Covering 93 hectares, the forest features trails and paths that allow you to enjoy exceptional views of the coastline while discovering the specific forest flora of this massif.
+Picnic tables are available at the starting points of the hiking loops.
+It's the perfect route in winter to enjoy the blooming mimosa with family or friends.

 SECRET WALKS – WALK IN LA VERNEDE.